Tiny Cells (RBCs/Tiny Sperm)

 by Greg Crowther

 One of the bedrock principles of anatomy and physiology is that structure (anatomy) and function (physiology) are closely related.
 At the cellular level, this relationship is illustrated well by cells that are highly specialized for carrying out very specific functions.
 Depending on one's learning goals, this song can excerpted to cover just red blood cells (RBCs) or just sperm, or the whole thing can be used to cover both.
+Please note that the "sperm version" is not intended to marginalize non-binary genders or non-heterosexual orientations; see study question #3 below.

 ["Mystery verse" that could apply to RBCs or sperm]